bjelke/tubular-bells/README.md

 Use the small round menu button at the top of the controller (1) to toggle the visual particle response on or off.

-Use the side grip buttons (8) on the same controller to dampen sound.
+Use the side grip buttons (8) to dampen sound.

-You can toggle the particle effects and dampen the sound whether the controller appears as a controller or a hammer.
+You can toggle the particle effects and dampen the sound on either controller, whether the controller appears as a controller or a hammer.

 ## Overall Architecture
 This project was developed in Unity, so a lot of the structure was determined by the editor.
 The TubularBells scene has our  game objects and scripts acting together to run during play.